Dear readers of ADxS.org, please forgive the disruption.

 • Not breastfed2

-• Tendency to engage in risky behavior3
+• Tendency towards risky behavior3

 2. Neurophysiological correlates of impulsivity